When entertainers need entertaining, they call ShowPro. When ShowPro needs dependable road cases, they call Fiasco.

 Wanted: Quality Over the Long Haul

 “I hate to ship air,” David says, referring to the problem of unused truck space that results from using a mish-mash of road cases made to variable dimensions.
-This aversion to wastage is what makes David such a fan of Fiasco’s “Truck Packology” system, which maximizes usable space.
+This aversion to wastage is what makes David such a fan of Fiasco’s “Truck Packology” system, which maximises usable space.
 “It’s very Tetris-like,” says Steve, who describes himself as “kind of compulsive”.
 “That’s so much easier than dealing with these hodge-podge cases.
 When you have twelve hours to turn around three truckloads of equipment, that makes a big difference to the endgame.”

-“The way you can utilize the interiors is amazing,” adds Steve when discussing the interior organization system.
+“The way you can utilise the interiors is amazing,” adds Steve when discussing the interior organisation system.
 He then reaches for a metaphor close to every Angeleno’s heart: Mexican food.
 “It’s layered like a taco salad.
 You’ve got the beans, cheese, lettuce, tomato, meat, sauce.”
 The analogy is so SoCal—and so apt, perfectly capturing the mouth-watering delight of a neatly-arranged road case.
 “Now each segment is crated in one case.”

 Another, perhaps surprising, benefit of Fiasco’s system is the consistency of quality.
 “Custom” conjures up images of artisan lovingly handcrafting a premium product, but this rose-tinted view of custom-made couldn’t be further from the truth in ShowPro’s experience with road cases.
 “After eighteen months, [road case companies] just tank on us,” David explains.
 “They’ll miss deadlines, the quality goes down, the build is not quite the same . . .
 They get overwhelmed.”
 Over the years, ShowPro has gone through more than a dozen custom road case companies, with none able to sustain quality over the long haul.
 David muses, “I think it’s the glue that gets to these case guys.”